Basic Trope: Character (usually female) has no nudity taboo.

 Played For Drama:

-Alice isn't really innocent, instead she is being forced to act this way from a curse, hypnosis, blackmail, etc.
+Alice isn't really innocent, instead she is being forced to act this way from a curse, hypnosis, blackmail, et cetera.

-Alice is truly innocent, but is immediately taken advantage of, possibly violently, by people who see her as an easy target.
+Alice is truly innocent, but someone immediately takes advantage of her, possibly violently, by people who see her as an easy target.